 It's that time of year again: Sunday, March 11 is the official start of daylight savings time, which means you're likely to wake up Sunday morning wondering why you slept in so late, and then spend most of Monday struggling to function.
 It doesn't have to be that way, though.
 Here's one simple tip to get adjusted to the time change without sacrificing your sleep or sanity.

 Get ahead of the clocks.

 The time changes officially at 2 AM Sunday morning (or "Saturday night," for you night owls).
 But you don't have to wait until the weekend to get acclimated.
-Sometime this week, set a clock at home forward an hour and practice living like it's daylight savings time.
-Choose a timepiece that won't trip you up too much with appointments, like the clock on the stove or microwave (and not, say, your phone).
+Sometime this week, pick one clock at home and set it forward an hour, then practice living like it's daylight savings time.
+Choose a timepiece that won't trip you up too much with appointments, like the clock on the stove or microwave — and not, say, your phone.

 You have nothing to lose, really.
 And you'll be happier Monday morning once you've had a few days to adjust.
 You might even get to work early to greet all those folks who didn't read our advice!

 Do you have any advice to get used to daylight savings time?